 We inherited the clematis that is growing in our front yard when I bought the house, but it was obvious that the structure wasn’t allowing the plant to reach its full potential.
 So, first of all, if you don’t already have a decent trellis for your clematis, find out more on how to build trellises and privacy screens first.
 We built a new trellis for our clematis out of cedar to give the plant more structure to grow width and height-wise:

 The one thing that I didn’t touch on in those posts was the best way we found to train the clematis onto the trellis.
 Left without proper support, clematis can tend to flop onto the ground and grow out from the sides leaving it in unattractive lumps.
 And sometimes even lopsided when left to its own devices!

-Each spring when the new growth reaches about a foot, I cut short and long lengths of a velcro product made just for the purpose of tying and supporting plants.
+Each spring when the new growth reaches about a foot, I cut short and long lengths of these velcro plant ties just for the purpose of tying and supporting plants.
 I loop and fasten them onto the trellis when it’s still bare so it’s ready-to-go.
 You may think it looks ugly to have loops of velcro plant ties hanging from an empty trellis, but trust me – the plant grows so fast, it doesn’t stay this way for long and the green blends right in once it’s covered.

 Note that once you’ve cut your lengths of plant tie velcro initially, you can reuse them again next year!

 In the past, I find if I don’t prepare the trellis in advance by adding the velcro plant ties to the empty trellis, then I won’t be likely to keep up with the growth, which ultimately leads to a messy outcome.